apostrophecms/uploadfs/README.md

 If you are running several Apostrophe sites that must share an S3 bucket, you'll notice that their uploads are jumbled together in a single `/attachments` "folder."
-With the local storage method you can address this by specifying an `uploadsPath` that includes a different prefix for each site, but for S3 or Azure there was previously no good solution.
+With the local storage method, you can address this by specifying an `uploadsPath` that includes a different prefix for each site, but for S3 or Azure there was previously no good solution.